 “Decontamination appears to be very difficult to achieve and it is very obvious that is not possible with hand or ultrasonic instruments,” he said.
 “Air-polishing devices seem more promising, while emerging technologies conceptually appear even better.
 However, there is still limited evidence on their potential.

-The Live Surgery Day also features Andreas Sculean performing surgery to treat mandibular recession.
+The Live Surgery Day also features Anton Sculean performing surgery to treat mandibular recession.
 The event’s moderators will be Mariano Sanz and Giovanni Salvi, with speakers Frank Schwarz (peri-implantitis surgery) and Martina Stefanini (mandibular recession coverage).